QingZ11/nebula-website/content/en/posts/how-indexing-works-in-nebula-graph/index.md

 ---
 title: "How Indexing Works in Nebula Graph"
 date: 2020-03-12
 description: "Indexing is an indispensible function of graph databases because it can boost query performance.
-This article explains in detail how indexing works in Nebula Graph, a distributed graph database."
+This article explains in detail how indexing works in Nebula Graph."
 author: "sky"
 tags: ["Features"]
 ---